10 Best Apps For Small Business Owners

 Think of IFTTT (short for “If this, then that”) as a magical connector for your apps and services.
 As the name implies, it allows you to connect your services by doing “that” when “this” occurs.

-IFTTT is a compelling service that is surprisingly easy to use, with hundreds of pre-made recipes to choose from.
-IFTTT is free to use and available online, with clients for iOS and Android.
+IFTTT is a compelling service that is surprisingly easy to use.
+It offers hundreds of pre-made recipes, is free to use, and is available online, with clients for iOS and Android.

 Running a business can be overwhelming.

-Using available technology to make your business run smoothly and efficiently can make an otherwise stressful prospect into something well organized and functional.
+Using available technology to make your business run smoothly and efficiently can transform an otherwise stressful prospect into something well-organized and functional.

 With so many useful and low-cost services available to help you, there has never been a better time to be a business owner.